Nissan Armada: First generation (TA60; 2004)

 The rear door handles are installed on the "C" pillar as part of a Nissan design tradition that started with the 1986 Nissan Pathfinder.
-When the four-door Pathfinder was introduced, Nissan chose to conceal the door handles as a part of the "C" pillar trim to visually make it appear like a two-door truck with a camper shell, with conventional door handles on the front doors.
+When the four-door Pathfinder was introduced, Nissan chose to conceal the door handles as part of the "C" pillar trim to visually make it appear like a two-door truck with a camper shell, with conventional door handles on the front doors.

-The switch to the Armada name occurred in September 2004, where it received new badges without "Pathfinder."
+The switch to the Armada name occurred in September 2004 for the 2005 model year, where it received new badges without "Pathfinder."
+The 2005 model year also included a backup camera.

+Starting with the 2006 model year, the third-row seats received a 60/40 split.

 2008 refresh

-A facelift was designed through 2005, being introduced in early 2007 for the 2008 model year.
+A facelift was designed through 2005 and introduced in early 2007 for the 2008 model year.